 It was founded by Alexander himself in 331 B.C. with the help of the architect Dinocrates of Rhodes.
 It was a modern city and incredibly advanced for its time.

-It was the first city founded with the aim of unifying all the cultures known and conquered by the Greeks; although the capital of the empire was Babylon, Alexander recognized in Alexandria the true fulcrum of the spirit of union and glory that he wanted to pass on.
+It was the first city founded with the aim of unifying all the cultures known and conquered by the Greeks; although the capital of the empire was Babylon, Alexander saw in Alexandria the true fulcrum of the spirit of union and glory that he wanted to pass on.

-It was there that the greatest repository of knowledge in the ancient world was born, the famous Library of Alexandria, a place that not only housed the largest collection of manuscripts of every category but was also born as a center for scientific research and also included the first-ever museum of human history.
+It was there that the greatest repository of knowledge in the ancient world was born, the famous Library of Alexandria, a place that not only housed the largest collection of manuscripts of every category but was also born as a center for scientific research and included the first-ever museum of human history.

 Ancient Recipes Survive Perhaps Because of Library of Alexandria